alien45/superutils/packages/fetch/README.md

        of the final "iphone 9" request.
 Both promises resolve to the same value.
     3. `ResolveIgnored.NEVER`: The promise for the aborted "iphone" request is neither resolved nor rejected.
        It will remain pending indefinitely.
+- **`resolveError`**: Controls how failed requests are handled.
+    1.  `ResolveError.NEVER`: Never resolve ignored promises.
+Caution: make sure this doesn't cause any memory leaks.
+    2.  `ResolveError.WITH_LAST`: (default) resolve with active promise result, the one that caused the current promise/callback to be ignored.
+    3.  `ResolveError.WITH_UNDEFINED`: resolve failed requests with `undefined` value
-    4. `ResolveIgnored.WITH_ERROR`: The promise for the aborted "iphone" request is rejected with a `FetchError`.
+    4.  `ResolveError.WITH_ERROR`: The promise for the aborted "iphone" request is rejected with a `FetchError`.

 #### Using defaults to reduce redundancy